cs4241-21a/final_project/README.md

 # Synchronous MS Paint
-Submit a second PR on the final project repo to turn in your app and code.
-Again, only one pull request per team.

-Deploy your app, in the form of a webpage, to Glitch/Heroku/Digital Ocean or some other service; it is critical that the application functions correctly wherever you post it.

-The README for your second pull request doesn’t need to be a formal report, but it should contain:

 ## 1. A brief description of what you created, and a link to the project itself (two paragraphs of text)